-OMT includes pre and post service work (for example, cursory history and palpatory examination).
-E/M office visit service may be billed in conjunction with OMT only when all of the following conditions are met:
+An E/M office visit service may be billed in conjunction with OMT only when all of the following conditions are met:

 - When the E/M service constitutes a significant separately identifiable service that exceeds the usual pre and post service work included with OMT, and - The worker's record contains documentation supporting the level of E/M service billed, and - The E/M service is billed using modifier -25.
 Without modifier -25, the insurer won't pay for E/M codes billed on the same day as OMT.